uos/rmcl/README.md

 # MICP-L

+MICP-L: Mesh ICP for Robot Localization using Hardware-Accelerated Ray Tracing.
-Mesh-ICP Localization.
-Direct Range sensor to mesh registration for localization using simulative projective correspondences (See publications).
+An approach to directly register range sensor data to a mesh in order to localize a mobile robot using simulative projective correspondences (See publications).

 Requirements:
-- At least one Range Sensor equipped and running
+- At least one range sensor equipped and running
-- Triangle Mesh as map
+- Triangle mesh as map
-- Odometry estimation of the robot given as TF-Frame
+- Prior odometry estimation of the robot given as TF

+IMU prior is also possible as long as it is integrated as TF-Transform, e.g. with [Madgwick Filter](http://wiki.ros.org/imu_filter_madgwick).

 ![Teaser](dat/micp.gif)